A Missouri appellate court has upheld a local red-light camera ordinance, ruling it doesn't violate due process.

 - Slow down before getting to intersections, whether or not you know or think there's a camera

 - Keep a safe distance between you and the car ahead of you

 If you get into an accident, you should probably talk to an attorney.
 You want to make sure the other driver - and maybe even the city or town - is held responsible for any injury or property damage you might have.

 Things may get a little more complicated when questioning tickets.
 Like the Illinois driver found out, local police may not be willing to cancel a ticket, even when there's overwhelming proof you didn't break the law.
 Here's what you can do:

 Talk to the local police and try to explain the mistake.
 It may not work, but it's a place to start.

-traffic court .
+Get ready for traffic court .
 Before you show up on the court date noted on your ticket:

 - Have copies of your car registration and pictures of your car, including the license plate.
 This information is used to match information obtained from the camera's images